E-commerce Fundamentals «Prev Next»

-ecommerce technology
+ecommerce Technology

-Ecommerce technologies, particularly for Web-based e-commerce, involve a wide range of telecommunications, software, and hardware that together form a complete e-commerce solution.
-These are also the basic elements that differentiate e-commerce from traditional commerce.
-Let's look at these in more detail.
+Ecommerce technologies, particularly for web-based e-commerce, involve a wide range of telecommunications, software, and hardware that together form a complete e-commerce solution.

 Telecommunications acts as the information pipe, connecting buyers and sellers.
 Hardware provides the physical plant to execute software and to integrate software to telecommunications.